 Would residue volumes be consistently available on a year-to-year basis?
 Given that a forest residue-based bioenergy plant is dependent on forest harvesting, transportation costs increase (trucks must travel further to meet the feedstock capacity requirement) in years when harvesting levels are low or harvest areas are further from the bioenergy plant.
 Our results showed considerable variability in both marginal and average residue extraction costs from year-to-year for the 400 and 800 Gg·yr-1 capacities, suggesting that residue cost variability is an important source of risk for medium and large bioenergy plants.
 Our finding that the cost variability is lower for the 200 Gg·yr-1 might once again suggest that a 200 Gg·yr-1 is a more appropriate scale for a forest residue-based bioenergy plant in Alberta.

-Astute readers will correctly point out that the above conclusions are based on our analysis of historical harvest levels, which might not be indicative of the future.
+Our conclusions are based on an analysis of historical harvest levels, which might not be indicative of the future.
 However, we feel confident that our findings will be relevant into the future largely because public forest in Alberta is managed according to the sustained yield paradigm, which involves the determination of stable allowable annual cuts over a 200-year planning period.
 For evidence of this stability, Figure 2 shows that harvest volume rises until the year 1994, which coincides with the last of the major forest product mills in Alberta being constructed in the early-1990s, and after this date harvest levels flatten out and become fairly stable.
-Transportation costs can also be expected to be fairly stable in the future because long-term forest management plans require a “balanced” log haul distance.
+Transportation costs can also be expected to be fairly stable in the future because long-term forest management plans in Alberta require a balanced log haul distance.
 In other words, the Alberta government would not approve a plan whereby forestry firms concentrate harvesting operations such that haul distances were to significantly increase in the future.
 Hence, it is reasonable to assume that in the future, both average annual harvest levels and average annual transport distances – and thereby average annual forest residue costs – will be close to the historical values from our analysis.

 Although we are confident that our conclusions will hold in the future over the long-term, it is nonetheless possible that over the long operating life of a forest residue-based bioenergy plant, there could be significant events that could impact residue availability over the short-term – e.g., bad weather which prevents forest harvest and/or residue extraction, temporary mill shutdowns, and forest fires.
 This possibility makes it important for a forest residue-based bioenergy plant to have a comprehensive feedstock risk management program.
 If the bioenergy conversion technology allows it, this risk management program could consider creating a portfolio of different sources of feedstock.
 Such a portfolio approach might consider locating the bioenergy plant where it could also access other types of feedstock – such as agricultural residues and/or purpose-grown feedstocks – during periods when availability of forest residues is low.
 This approach is sometimes called “derisking” in the feedstock supply literature, whereby a supply of “buffer” feedstock is contracted to keep the bioenergy plant running during years when normal residue supplies are low [23].
 Ref.
 [57] discusses the amount and variability of production of agricultural residue in Alberta; and ref [Shoostarian et al 2018] discusses the financial viability of establishing fast-growing hybrid poplar plantations in Alberta for use as a purpose-grown bioenergy feedstock.